arow-oss/arow.info-blog/preprocessed-site/posts/2015-12-17-purescript-intro.markdown

 - No functional dependencies or type families.
 This makes type checking in PureScript worse than Haskell in [some cases](https://github.com/purescript/purescript-transformers/issues/64).
+- Nothing like Template Haskell.
+This makes using lenses and JSON more time-consuming.
 - There is no [special
   syntax](https://github.com/purescript/purescript/wiki/Differences-from-Haskell#tuples)
   for tuples.